Home | About me | Contact | What's new | Privacy | Search

 In 2005, TxDOT accepted an unsolicited bid from a construction consortium of Zachary Construction and Spanish firm Cintra to build the 281 toll project at no upfront cost to the state.
 However, that project was cancelled shortly after work began due to a legal challenge that raised issues with the environmental clearances for the project.

 With the freeway project on hold for an unknown amount of time, and with congestion along 281 north of Loop 1604 reaching severe levels, local engineering firm Pape-Dawson proposed a temporary fix for 281 in the form of a "superstreet" from Encino Rio to Marshall.
-Modeling showed that a superstreet would help ease congestion and provide some relief while the freeway plans and associated legal battles were worked-out.
-The superstreet was completed in 2010.
+Modeling showed that a superstreet would help ease congestion moderately while the freeway plans and associated legal battles were worked-out.
+The superstreet was completed in 2010 and did provide some relief.

 New tollway plans were presented to the public in 2014.
-But during its 2013 and 2015 sessions, the Texas Legislature passed new funding sources for transportation (known as Prop 1 and Prop 7), which were subsequently approved by voters.
+But during its 2013 and 2015 sessions, the Texas Legislature passed new funding sources for transportation (known as Prop 1 and Prop 7) which were subsequently approved by voters.
 Local officials subsequently approved using San Antonio's share of the revenue from the new funding sources to pay for the US 281 project without using tolls, and in May 2016, TxDOT released what would become the final plans for the freeway project.
 Work started on Phase 1 in 2017 and was completed in 2021.
-Phase 2 started in 2019 and is now substantially complete.
+Phase 2 started in 2019 and was completed in 2023.

-A more extensive history of this section of US 281 is here.
+More details on the history of US 281 is available here.

 Loop 1604 at US 281 looking east (2002)